kubernetes/enhancements/keps/sig-cli/2953-kustomize-plugin-graduation/README.md

 All plugins must be configured using KRM-style custom-resource-like objects.

-The `config.kubernetes.io/function` annotation that currently contains a nested JSON blob of plugin provider configuration will be graduated to a reserved top-level field called `provider` (ALTERNATIVE: it could be nested as `metadata.provider`, but that would make the object meta non-standard).
-That field will be made optional by the [Catalog KEP].
+The `config.kubernetes.io/function` contains a nested JSON blob of plugin provider configuration.
+This field will be made optional by the [Catalog KEP].
+If we find that users still need to author it frequently in practice, we should consider graduating it to a top-level `runtime` field.
+If we do, orchestrators will need to strip it from plugin configuration objects when they are read, since it is not a valid part of the plugin's own schema.
+Alternatively, plugin authors could be expected to include it in their schemas, as with object and type metadata.

 The `metadata.name` field is optional as long as the config's GVK uniquely identifies it.
 In Kustomization, it is not required unless the config is being handled as a resource.
 In Composition, it is always recommended, because transformer config is always handled as a resource before execution and uniqueness must be global across all Compositions in the tree.